ahmedattari/AstroBot/README.md

 4\.
 Loading AIML Kernel:

-●

 BRAIN\_FILE: The ﬁle path for the AIML kernel brain dump.

-● Checking if the brain ﬁle exists and loading it if it does.
-Otherwise, parsing

-AIML ﬁles and saving the brain ﬁle.
+Checking if the brain ﬁle exists and loading it if it does.
+Otherwise ,parsing AIML ﬁles and saving the brain ﬁle.

 5\.
 Website Scraping Function:

 <a name="br2"></a>

-●

 scrape\_website(): Scrapes the speciﬁed URL and returns the scraped

 HTML content.

 6\.
-API Endpoint:

-●

-/get with GET method: Handles the API endpoint for receiving user input

-and returning chatbot responses.
+API Endpoint:/get with GET method: Handles the API endpoint for receiving user input and returning chatbot responses.

-●

 user\_input: Retrieves the user input from the request's query parameters.

-● Tokenizes the user input using NLTK, applies autocorrection to each token,

-and joins them back into a sentence.
+Tokenizes the user input using NLTK, applies autocorrection to each token ,and joins them back into a sentence.

-● WordNet Synonym Replacement: Iterates over each token in the user input,

-ﬁnds synonyms using WordNet, and updates the question with joined

-synonyms if any are found.
+WordNet Synonym Replacement: Iterates over each token in the user input, ﬁnds synonyms using WordNet, and updates the question with joined synonyms if any are found.

-● Passes the updated question to the AIML kernel to get the chatbot's
+Passes the updated question to the AIML kernel to get the chatbot's response.If the response is empty, it falls back to web scraping.

-response.

-● If the response is empty, it falls back to web scraping.

-● Returns the chatbot's response as a JSON object.
+Returns the chatbot's response as a JSON object.

 7\.
 Running the Application:

-●

-●

 if \_\_name\_\_ == '\_\_main\_\_':: Checks if the script is being run directly.